Corporate Governance Trends

 - Classified boards are now significantly more common among SV 150 companies than among S&P 100 companies.
-Compared to the prior year, classified boards remained fairly consistent, holding steady at 6.7% for the top 15 companies in the SV 150 while the S&P 100 has been at 4.0% since 2016.
+Compared to the prior year, classified boards remained fairly consistent, holding steady at 50.7% for the full SV 150 and 6.7% for the top 15 companies in the SV 150 while the S&P 100 has dropped to 3.0% in the 2018 proxy season after holding steady at 4.0% between 2016 and 2017.

 - The rate of implementation of some form of majority voting has risen substantially over the period of this survey.